2026 CONFERENCE

 New this year, and included in the price of the conference, are inspiring afternoon breakout sessions led by experts on gallery representation, mentorship pathways, photographing your work, branding and marketing, plus behind-the-scenes tours of the AGB collections.

-Round out the weekend with vendors, a Mug and Bowl Sale supporting FUSION scholarships, and an invitation to the opening night of the inaugural Henry Goodman Exhibition for Emerging Artists.
+Round out the weekend with vendors, a Silent Auction and Mug and Bowl Sale supporting FUSION scholarships, and an invitation to the opening night of the inaugural Henry Goodman Exhibition for Emerging Artists,.

 Click here for general information such as accommodation, dining, itinerary, etc. Information will be updated as it becomes available.